-Juno-UVS observations of dawn storms show that they sometimes occur as a series, rather than 194 isolated events.
-For example, on 27 March 2017 (PJ5), a first dawn storm was ongoing when the 195 196 observations started at 03:57 UT and was finished by approximately 06:51 UT, after which a second one was observed peaking around 08:14 UT (Figure 3).
-In other cases, there appears to be 197 no gap between consecutive events.
-For example, during PJ3 (11 December 2016), the dawn 198 storm expansion phase seemed to never really stop, continuously going on at the same local time.
-199 The dawn storm was first observed with the apparition of beads around 15:21 UT, as Juno was 200 flying over the northern hemisphere, and continued until auroral observations were interrupted 201 by Juno's low latitude fly-by.
-When observations of the southern hemisphere started over, a 202 dawn storm was still ongoing and this continued until the end of the sequence at 22:01 UT, with 203 the emitted power increasing around the end.
-204
+Juno-UVS observations of dawn storms show that they sometimes occur as a series, rather than isolated events.
+For example, on March 27, 2017 (PJ5), a first dawn storm was ongoing when the observations started at 03:57 UT and was finished by ~06:51 UT, after which a second one was observed peaking around 08:08 UT.
+Figure 3 (top) show the aurora at 04:06, during the first brightening, at 07:25, after it finished and at 08:08, during the second brightening.
+In other cases, there appears to be no gap between consecutive events.
+For example, during PJ3 (December 11, 2016), the dawn storm expansion phase seemed to never really stop, continuously going on at the same local time.
+The dawn storm was first observed with the apparition of beads around 15:21 UT, as Juno was flying over the northern hemisphere, and continued until auroral